TonyIvchenko/playground/src/ctscan/README.md

 - The current winner is also written to `model/backbone_search/best_trial.json`.
 - Each sweep also writes `model/backbone_search/run_summary.json` with overall trial counts.
 - Add `--dry-run` to print the planned trial slugs without starting training.
+- Add `--fail-fast` to stop immediately after the first failed trial.

 ## Legacy End-To-End Runbook